virtualsecureplatform/TFHEpp/docs/GL.md

 form.
 Transform primes are temporary multiplication machinery; no RNS limbs are added to the persistent key representation.

+Small-DD switching reuses those temporary transforms within one switch.
+Each packed key row is transformed once, each primary input digit is transformed once per `Y` slice, and all primary-row products are accumulated before one inverse transform.
+The `n512p17` path uses a 54 MiB transient key-spectrum cache; it does not enlarge the serialized evaluation key.
+Slice-at-a-time decomposition and fused Bbar recomposition also remove about 25.4 GiB of old full-polynomial scratch at `n512p17`.
+Beyond the caller-owned 896 MiB output ciphertext, the optimized switch needs roughly 60 MiB of working storage.
+The full switch's per-prime transform counts fall from 221,184 forward and 110,592 inverse transforms to 2,264 forward and 27,648 inverse transforms.
+The regression's dense raw base switch takes about one second on the development host, and its measured fixed/eight-slice costs project the full 512-slice switch at roughly two minutes.
+This is a component projection, not a measured end-to-end bootstrap runtime.

 ## Basic Use

 ```cpp